Semantic Similarity Loss for Neural Source Code Summarization: Experiment

 The rationale behind RQ1 is that our approach should benefit several neural network-based models of code summarization among the many that have been published in recent years.
 These models tend to be relatively small (on the order of 30m-50m parameters), but are purpose-built under highly-controlled experimental settings that are available to the public.
 While the performance may or may not be as high as industrial solutions such as ChatGPT or Copilot, the advantage is that we can be more certain of the effect of different experimental variables when we have access to all model details and training data.

 The rationale behind RQ2 is that our approach should, in theory, benefit any model type based on neural networks, including very large ones.
-The standard in neural models is quickly turning towards fine-tuning of Large Language Models (LLMs) that have been pretrained on internet-scale datasets.
-The advantage is that the fine-tuning process allows for the use of much bigger models (100m up to many billions of parameters) that tend to have better results.
+There are several approaches to use the pretrained Large Language Models (LLMs) for downstream tasks.
+We can either use prompt techniques or finetuning the models for the tasks.
+The advantage of those approaches is that it allows for the use of much bigger models (100m up to many billions of parameters) that tend to have better results, at least in terms of automated metrics.
+This paper mainly focuses on the finetuning method because our main goal is to show that the model trained with \texttt{use-seq} improves the training results.

-However, the disadvantage is that the pretraining process is so expensive that it is constrained to large industrial organizations~\citep{hellendoorn2021growing}.
-Many details such as the training data sets are closed source -- a major hazard for research because the training set may contain some or all of the test set~\citep{xu2022systematic}.
-So, we ask RQ2 to test our approach in a fine-tuning setting to be current with the latest techniques, but we retain RQ1 as a balance in a setting where we have maximum control.
+However, the disadvantage is that the pretraining process is so expensive that it is constrained to large industrial organizations~\cite{hellendoorn2021growing}.
+Many details such as the training data sets are closed source -- a major hazard for research because the training set may contain some or all of the test set~\cite{xu2022systematic}.
+So, we ask RQ2 to test our approach in a fine-tuning setting to be current with the latest techniques, but we retain RQ1 as a balance in a setting where we have maximum control over experimental variables.